-We’ve written at length about all the work we’re doing to create a cleaner, greener, smarter energy system in our blog, What makes Octopus so very green?
+We’ve written at length about all the work we’re doing to create a cleaner, greener, smarter energy system on our green page, What makes Octopus so very green?
 Here, we want to get into the specifics of how we buy green energy for our customers.

 - What does it mean to choose a green energy supplier?

 - Find out about our own green energy generation

 - Meet some of the fantastic independent green energy generators we work with

 - Why can't the UK's energy system currently support 100% direct green generator contracts?